Chenerywoman/cn-project-quiz-mern/README.md

 # Full Stack project using React

-This is a Code Nation project to create a React website which fetches data from a quiz api and sends information about users and quiz scores to a database.
+This is a project by [Kat Archer](https://github.com/Kat-Archer) and Rachel Chenery whilst students on the Code Nation Master Coding course.
+It is a React website which fetches data from a quiz api and sends information about users and quiz scores to a database.
 We chose to use MongoDB.

 ## Project Brief